 Each year the Cuban government publishes a portfolio of Foreign Investment Opportunities in Cuba.
-The investment portfolio for 2015.
 The investment portfolio is available online and published annually by the Cuban Ministry of Foreign Commerce and Investment.
 The latest edition of the Portfolio available is for 2017-2018.
 This article has been updated with the current Portfolio from Cuba.

 In March of 2014, the government of the Republic of Cuba enacted Law 118, a legal framework defining foreign investments with the goal of sustainable economic growth.
 Attracting foreign investment is vital for the Cuban economy.
 Law 118 clarifies investment law in Cuba and promotes transparency in the application of the law.
 Its supplementary provisions define the autonomy and sovereignty of Cuba and the mutual benefits for foreign investment.
 Law 118 replaces previous foreign investment acts including foreign investment Law No. 77, (1995); Law No. 165, (1996); No. 5279, 2004; No. 5290, (2004) and No. 6365, (2008).

-The Foreign Investment Opportunities in Cuba document is a summary of opportunities available for foreign investors.
+The Foreign Investment Opportunities in Cuba is a summary of opportunities available for foreign investors.
 It outlines the nation’s foreign investment principles, investment advantages and lists tax incentives for foreign investors.
-It also describes in great detail the Special Economic Development Zone of Mariel (ZEDM project) and investment opportunities at the Port of Mariel.
+It also describes in great detail the Special Economic Development Zone of Mariel (ZEDM project) and investment opportunities at the Port.

 Cuba is looking for partnerships and sustainable investment to grow its economy.
 Some 326 opportunities are outlined in the document, broken down by industry sector, description, location, market potential, classification of the investment, Cuban party (enterprise name) and the estimated/anticipated results.
 Contact information for each investment opportunity is also available.